cgolden15/help/github/markdown.md

 ![Rendered H1, H2, and H6 headings](https://docs.github.com/assets/cb-8119/images/help/writing/headings-rendered.png)

-When you use two or more headings, GitHub automatically generates a table of contents which you can access by clicking {% octicon "list-unordered" aria-label="The unordered list icon" %} within the file header.
+When you use two or more headings, GitHub automatically generates a table of contents which you can access by clicking the unordered list icon within the file header.
 Each heading title is listed in the table of contents and you can click a title to navigate to the selected section.

 ![Screenshot highlighting the table of contents icon](https://docs.github.com/assets/cb-47415/images/help/repository/headings_toc.png)